YimingZhang07/quantbullet/README.md

 ## License

-`quantbullet` was created by Francis Zhang.
+`quantbullet` was created by Yiming Zhang.
 It is licensed under the terms of the MIT license.

 ## Credits

 `quantbullet` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+[Python Packages](https://py-pkgs.org/) is an excellent resource for learning how to create and publish Python packages.